BxCppDev/BxInstallers/README.rst

 If some extra system packages  are required, some ``apt`` commands are run on Ubuntu before the build stage (need some *sudo* access).

 **Example:**

 #.
-Prepare your environment (here we  do not consider access modes for
+Prepare your environment : create specific working and installation
-   simplicity):
+   directories and environment variables

    .. code:: shell